emidec/emidec.github.io/_pages/hiring.md

 ## Open Positions Frequently Asked Questions (FAQs)

-### 1. What is the Information Security (UCL ISec) group?
+#### 1. What is the Information Security (UCL ISec) group?
 Is it like a department?
 You are the Head of Group, will you be, like, my boss?

 No, the Computer Science Department at UCL is huge (see [this](https://www.ucl.ac.uk/computer-science/people/computer-science-academic-staff), which I don't even think it's fully up to date).
 So, we are organized in research groups, which broadly reflects research interests.
-This helps (or at least is supposed to) scale up the logistics of the department.<br>
+This helps (or at least is supposed to) scale up the logistics of the department.

 As Head of Group, I am not anyone's boss (although I am usually their "line manager" as per HR structure, so I need to sign stuff once in a while) but I represent the group in a number of meetings (including promotion and hiring committees), and help coordinate teaching, space, research reporting, and a million other "fun" things.
 You can think of me as an interface to the rest of the department.

 ### 2.What is the teaching load?

 We have two teaching terms (10 weeks plus 1 week break in the middle) and ballpark everyone teaches 1 class per term, but that might vary based on the "size" of the class.
 Some classes are also co-taught.
 Junior faculty often get reduced teaching load when joining.
 No/reduced teaching is also common for grants like ERC or certain fellowships.
-We also have (paid) sabbaticals, I believe 1 term "off" every 3 years.<br>
+We also have (paid) sabbaticals, I believe 1 term "off" every 3 years.

 We are also expected to supervise undergrad students for their final year projects and masters students for their summer project (also see 5. below)

 3. **Do you follow a specific Research/Teaching/Admin split (e.g. 50/40/10)?**<br>
 At least in UCL ISec, we don't have an "official" split.
 Personally, I see our group as research heavy, so research definitely is and very likely will continue to be a very top priority for us.
 See 2. for teaching and See 4. for admin loads.
 4. **What is the admin load?**<br>